 - Use Group Details > Apps to control how much access the group has to each app.

-- Use Group Details > Resources to control which resources the group can write queries agains when an app is in edit mode.
+- Use Group Details > Resources to control which resources the group can write queries using when an app is in edit mode.
+If you would like the group to have no resource editing permissions, set this section to

 - Click Save to confirm your changes.